 One way to prolong the life of your bungees is to turn each one slightly, rotating it a little through the mat hook.
 This changes the bungee's point of contact with the frame, which is the main point of friction.
 Doing this every couple of months will help to keep your bungees strong.

 Don't leave your bellicon outside in the sun or in the rain, as this will shorten the life of your bungees.
 At temperatures below 50 degrees Fahrenheit, the elasticity of the bungees decreases significantly and the wear increases.

-To your bungees, wipe them with a clean, damp cloth that contains no detergents or chemicals.
-If you would like to clean your mat or bungees, we recommend just a a splash of water and tea-tree oil.
-This mix works wonders, and will improve the appearance of your bellicon.
+To clean your bungees, wipe them with a damp cloth containing no detergents or chemicals.
+For cleaning your mat, we recommend just a a splash of water with a hint of tea-tree oil.
+This mixture works wonders and will naturally disinfect while improving the appearance of your bellicon.